What is a conservator?

 Conservatorship is a legal proceeding in which the court evaluates the vulnerability of an adult who may be unable to take care of his or her own: needs for shelter, food, medical care, manage personal finances, or may be subject to undue influence.

 A Conservator is usually a family member or close friend.
-It is the responsibility of the Conservator to ensure the safety and well being of the adult who cannot care for himself.
-If there is no one willing to act as Conservator, a private professional Conservator or the Public Guardian may be appointment.
+It is the responsibility of the Conservator to ensure the safety and well-being of the adult who cannot care for himself.
+If there is no one willing to act as Conservator, a private professional Conservator or the Public Guardian may be appointment (PrC 1812 (a)-1820).

 A General Probate Conservatorship (PrC 1800, et seq.) is for all other adults who are unable to provide for their personal needs due to physical injury, dementia or other reasons rendering them incapable of caring for themselves or making them subject to undue influence.